Harmohan Dhawan

+Harmohan Dhawan (14 July 1940 – 27 January 2024) was an Indian politician who was Member of Parliament from Chandigarh.

+Life and career

-Harmohan Dhawan is an Indian politician and former Member of Parliament from Chandigarh, India.
-He was born on 14 July 1940 at Fatehjung, District Caimbalpur (now in West Pakistan).
+Harmohan Dhawan was born on 14 July 1940 at Fatehjung, District Caimbalpur (now in Pakistan).
 After the Partition of India in 1947, his family migrated to Ambala Cantonment where he did his Matriculation from B.D.
 High School, and Intermediate from S.D.
 College.